heroku/platform-api/README.md

 ```

 And there we go, we have the config var.
 Let's set an additional config var,
-which will also demonstrate an request that needs a payload:
+which will also demonstrate how to make a request that needs a payload:

 ```ruby
 client.config_var.update('floating-retreat-4255', {'MYAPP' => 'ROCKS'})